-US State Dept Travel Advisory
+US State Department Travel Advisory

-The US Department of State currently recommends US citizens reconsider travel to Lebanon due to crime, terrorism, civil unrest, kidnapping, unexploded landmines, and armed conflict.
+The US State Department currently recommends US citizens DO NOT TRAVEL to Lebanon due to crime, terrorism, civil unrest, kidnapping, unexploded landmines, and the risk of armed conflict.
 Some areas, especially near the borders, have increased risk.